Robust Confidence Intervals for Meta-Regression with Interaction Effects: Simulation Study

-\textbf{Distributions for the Random Effects.} Contributing to the discussion \textit{"When should meta-analysis avoid making hidden normality assumptions?"} (\cite{jackson2018should,pauly2018contribution,rover2018contribution}) we consider different distributions for the $u_i$'s: The random effects are chosen as $u_i=\sqrt{\tau^2} q_i$, where $\tau^2\in\{0.1, ..., 0.9\}$ and the $q_i$'s are independently sampled from either a standard normal- or a standardized exponential-, Laplace-, log-normal- or $t_3$-distribution.
-Here $t_3$ denotes the $t$ distribution with three degrees of freedom.
-In detail, the standard normally distributed $q_i$'s are sampled from $\mathcal{N}(0,1)$.
-If $q_i$ is drawn from a standardized exponential distribution, then $q_i:=a_i-1$ were $a_i\sim Exp(1)$.
-The $q_i$'s following a standardized Laplace distribution, are generated via $q_i= (a_i-b_i)/\sqrt{2}$ where $a_i, b_i\sim Exp(1)$ are sampled independently.
-For the $q_i$'s following a standardized log-normal distribution, $q_i$ is set to with $z_i\sim\mathcal{N}(0,1)$.
-Finally, $q_i$'s following a standardized $t_3$ distribution, are set $q_i=t_i/\sqrt{3}$ with $t_i\sim t_3$.
-The standardization of the $q_i$'s ensures that the corresponding $u_i$'s all have expectation E($u_i$) = 0 and variance Var($u_i$) = $\tau^2$.
-Note, that if $u_i$ is not normally distributed, the $y_i$ are not normally distributed and the quantile $t_{(k-m-1),(1-\frac{\alpha}{2})}$ used in (\ref{eq:ki}) is not correct either.
-Nevertheless, results by \textcite{kontopantelis2012} suggest that the distribution of the study effect has almost no impact on the resulting confidence intervals.
-Therefore, the quantile of the $t$-distribution is used for this simulation as well.
+where $z_i \sim \mathcal{N}(0,1)$.
+Finally, $q_i$'s following a standardized $t_3$ distribution are set as $q_i = t_i/\sqrt{3}$ with $t_i \sim t_3$.
+The standardization of the $q_i$'s ensures that the corresponding $u_i$'s all have expectation $\mathbb{E}(u_i)=0$ and variance $\Var(u_i)=\tau^2$.
+Note, that if $u_i$ is not normally distributed, the $y_i$ are not normally distributed and the quantile $t_{k-m-1,1-\alpha/2}$ used in (\ref{eq:ki}) is not correct.
+However, results by \cite{kontopantelis2012performance} suggest that the distribution of the study outcomes has almost no impact on the resulting confidence intervals.
+Therefore the quantile of the $t$-distribution is used for this simulation as well.

-\textbf{Effect Size Generation.} Using one of those random effects, the true effect of the $i$th study $\theta_i$ is calculated by using Equation (\ref{eq:truemodel}).
-The estimated effect $y_i$ is generated according to the modified Hedges estimator (\ref{eq:hedges}), where $g_i$ is calculated according to $\phi_i\sim\mathcal{N}(\theta_i, 2/n_i)$ and $X_i\sim\chi^2_{(2n_i-2)}$ are sampled.
-The sampling variance $\sigma_i^2$ of the $y_i$ is estimated by applying Equation (\ref{eq:vars}).